Back to Blog

 How Google AI Overviews Handles Brands

 It's a compressed encyclopedia.
 Google AIO averages just 83 words — the shortest answers by 3x.
 It rarely mentions brands (42.5%), rarely cites sources (3.1%), and almost never recommends (0.2%).
-It reads like a compressed Wikipedia excerpt with zero conversational markers.

 But it becomes opinionated for comparisons.
-Google AIO uses 4.3x more superlative language ("best", "top", "leading") on comparison queries than discovery queries.
+Google AIO uses 4.3x more superlative language ("best", "top", "leading") on comparison queries.
 When asked "best X", it delivers a verdict.
 ChatGPT hedges the same queries.
+And 99.8% of AIO responses start with a direct factual statement — if your brand appears in an AIO response, it appears in a high-trust editorial context.

 Optimise for ChatGPT with comprehensive, structured content.
 ChatGPT wants bullet points, headers, and facts it can cite.
 It rewards structured content with citations in 28.6% of responses.
-Read more about how AI search optimisation differs from traditional SEO.

 Optimise for Google AIO with concise, authoritative statements.
 AIO compresses aggressively.
 Give it clear, factual one-line answers it can extract.
 Lead with your strongest claim.

-Key Takeaways
+Practical Takeaways

-Final Thoughts
+Final Thought

 Book a call